 Depending upon the implementation and what UFFI expects, this macro may signal an error if the object is not a character or integer.

-ensure-char-integer -- Ensures that a dereferenced : char pointer is an integer.
+ensure-char-integer - Ensures that a dereferenced :char pointer is an integer.
+Macro object Either a character or a integer specifying a character code.